SHTOOLS/SHTOOLS/src/pydoc/pymakegravgridpoint.md

 :   The radius to evaluate the gravity field.

 `lat` : float
-:   The latitude of the point in DEGREES.
+:   The latitude of the point in degrees.

 `lon` : float
-:   The longitude of the point in DEGREES.
+:   The longitude of the point in degrees.

 `lmax` : optional, integer, default = `lmaxin`
 :   The maximum spherical harmonic degree used in evaluating the function.